robmok/code_gridCell/README.md

 Set up directories:

-Edit directory path at the top of each scripts:
+1. Edit directory path at the top of each of these scripts:
 - covering_map_batch_run.m
 - covering_map_plot_simple_wOut_load
 - covering_map_batch_plot.m